-In Section II, we have presented several examples in which IGP reconfigurations created forwarding loops to BGP destinations.
-However, it is well-known that BGP configuration can also suffer from routing anomalies (e.g., oscillations) due to IGP dependency and the partial lack of visibility induced by route reflection [24], [25].
-In this section, we show how IGP reconfigurations can also create any type of BGP routing anomalies.
-Moreover, we also describe an example in which no per-destination reconfiguration is graceful for both IGP and BGP.
+In Section II, we have presented examples in which IGP reconfigurations created forwarding loops to BGP destinations.
+However, it is well-known that BGP configuration are also prone to routing anomalies (e.g., oscillations) caused by the coupling between BGP and IGP and the partial lack of visibility induced by route reflection [23], [24].
+In this section, we show how IGP reconfigurations can create any type of BGP routing anomalies.
+Moreover, we describe an example in which no per-destination reconfiguration is graceful for both IGP and BGP.
 We focus on SITN as it is more general and less troublesome than metric-increment, but similar considerations apply to the metric-increment technique.